artem-p/P-Movies/README.md

 Popular Movies
 ==============

-Udacity's Android Developer Nanodegree Project
+Udacity Android Developer Nanodegree Project

 #### API Key
 Put your API key into `~/.gradle/gradle.properties` file (create the file if it does not exist already):